kebasaa/qr_apostilles/README.md

    3. Divorced
    4. Widowed
    5. Date of last change of status required.
 Birth date if single
-3. Details on the parents:
+3. Details on the spouse, if applicable:
    1. Given name(s)
+   2. Surname
+   3. Birth date
+4. Details on the parents:
+   1. Given name(s)
    2. Surnames
    3. Birth dates
-4. Issuing authority:
+5. Issuing authority:
    1. Name of issuing authority
    2. Issuing country
    3. Date of issue of the document